Mxrcon/nf-tower-docs/docs/git/private_repositories.md

 To connect a private GitHub repository you need to enter a **Name** for the credentials, a **Username** and a **Password** or **Access token**.

+!!! hint
-It is recommended to use an access token instead of a using your password.
+    It is recommended to use an **access token** instead of a using your password.
 Personal access tokens (PATs) are an alternative to using passwords for authentication to GitHub when using APIs.
 Step-by-step instructions to create a personal access token can be found [here](https://docs.github.com/en/free-pro-team@latest/github/authenticating-to-github/creating-a-personal-access-token).

 ## GitLab